Freiling87/CCU/CCU/Scratchpad.md

 Complete
 ####			√	Blinks on Death
 Complete
+##		C	Buyer Cap
+Total amount of money the trader will dispense when buying player goods
+##		C	Buyer Type
+A shorter list of broader categories than Merchant Type.
+Depends on how it feels while you write it.
 ##		C	Campaign Flags
 Might need to limit this to a single flag, since having multiple true at the same time would complicate things
 ###			C	If Paid then Flag A/B/C/D True